-Name Stock Options PSUs
+Name Stock Options

-Gregory J. Divis 310,000 113,000
+Gregory J. Divis 350,000

-Thomas S. McHugh 150,000 40,000
+Richard J. Kim 175,000

-Richard J. Kim 137,500 36,667
+Thomas S. McHugh 175,000

-In determining the number of stock options to grant to a particular Named Executive Officer, the Compensation Committee takes into account numerous factors, including: the executive's role and level of responsibility within the Company, the Company's performance with respect to the financial and strategic goals and objectives for that year, and comparative peer group data as presented by Radford.
-The Compensation Committee recognizes that stock options only have value if there is an increase in stock value after the date of grant, while RSUs and PSUs provide immediate value to recipients upon vesting and therefore involve less risk than stock options.
+In determining the number of stock options to grant to a particular Named Executive Officer, the Compensation Committee takes into account numerous factors, including: the executive's role and level of responsibility within the Company, the Company's performance with respect to the financial and strategic goals and objectives for that year, and comparative peer group data as presented by Aon.
+The Compensation Committee recognizes that stock options only have value if there is an increase in stock value after the date of grant.